MarcArmbruster/WpfCommandAggregator.Core/Home.md

     CommandAggregatorFactory.UnregisterAggreagtorImplementation<OwnAggregator>();
     // now the default aggregator will be used again!
     ```

+## Version 2.0.0.0: virtual InitCommands
+The method InitCommands of the base view model (BaseVm) was changed from abstratc definition to virtual implementation.
+Therefore you do not need to override the method if you don't need any commands in your view model.

 ## Version 1.1.0.0: ObservableCollectionExt, attached properties Focus and WindowCloser